Rarefied gas flow past a liquid droplet: interplay between internal and external flows: Introduction

 For a gas flow over a liquid droplet, the ratio of the viscosities of the liquid inside the droplet to that of the surrounding fluid---referred to as the inside-to-outside viscosity ratio or, simply, the viscosity ratio and denoted by $\Lambda_\mu$---is a nonzero finite number.
 The two limiting cases of the problem are (i) fluid flow over a solid sphere [case of infinite inside-to-outside viscosity ratio ($\Lambda_\mu \to \infty$)] and (ii) liquid flow over a gas bubble [case of zero inside-to-outside viscosity ratio ($\Lambda_\mu \approx 0$)].
 In the former case, there is no question of internal motion and in the latter case, the internal fluid motion has negligible effect on the shape of the gas bubble as well as on the dynamics of the external flow \citep{oliver1985steady, oliver1987flow, Pozrikidis1989}.
-Thus, it is not surprising that these two limiting cases have been explored extensively in the literature [see the references given in chapters 3 and 5 of the textbook \cite{CGW1978}, which presents a comprehensive review of these two limiting cases], and they are now seemingly well understood.
+Thus, it is not surprising that these two limiting cases have been explored extensively in the literature [see the references given in chapters 3 and 5 of the textbook \cite{CGW1978}, which present a comprehensive review of these two limiting cases], and they are now seemingly well understood.
 The internal fluid motion in the case of liquid droplets, however, has a significant impact on the dynamics of the external flow and, hence, should not be disregarded \citep{oliver1987flow, Pozrikidis1989}.
-From a mathematical standpoint, the coupling of the external flow in case of liquid droplet with the internal flow is through complicated boundary conditions on the droplet interface that makes the theoretical and computational methods of analysis considerably involved.
+From a mathematical standpoint, the coupling of the external flow in the case of liquid droplet with the internal flow is through complicated boundary conditions on the droplet interface that makes the theoretical and computational methods of analysis considerably involved.
 From an experimental point of view, it is very challenging to measure the flow inside the droplet without disturbing the shape of the droplet or without changing the physical properties of the fluids.
 Consequently, only a handful of studies have looked into the problem of gas flow over a liquid droplet considering the internal fluid motion so far.
-Indeed, the authors could not find any paper on a rarefied gas flow over a \emph{micro-/nano-size} liquid droplet that accounts for the internal flow dynamics, although the problem of rarefied gas flow past a micro-/nano-size evaporating/non-evaporating droplet without internal circulation has been a subject of some recent works \citep[see, e.g.,][]{rana2019lifetime, RGST2021, RSCLS2021, TKR2021, de2022efficient}.
+Indeed, the authors could not find any paper on a rarefied gas flow over a \emph{micro-/nano-size} liquid droplet that accounts for the internal flow dynamics, although the problem of rarefied gas flow past a micro-/nano-size evaporating/non-evaporating droplet without internal circulation has been a subject of some recent works \citep[see, e.g.,][]{rana2019lifetime, RGST2021, RSCLS2021, TKR2021, de2022efficient, RLS2018}.
+Some open-source software, like OpenFOAM, in combination with methods, such as the volume-of-fluid, level-set and the direct simulation Monte Carlo (DSMC) methods, have also been utilised to investigate gas-liquid multiphase flow problems \citep{MR2015, CRYTL2019, C2019}.
+Nevertheless, the problems studied with these software are typically in a somewhat different direction than the one considered in this paper; for instance, the above references focus on bubble/droplet formation and its dynamics.